 Thanksgiving Day is traditionally one of feasting on a tremendous amount of bountiful food which often results in miserably overstuffed bellies and an exhausted cook in the kitchen.
 Why not choose to enjoy your holiday with less stress?
 Try this alternate menu consisting of lighter fare that will satisfy the appetites of your gracious guests.
 This less-fuss menu might become your NEW tradition.

 Time Required: 2 hours

-- Enjoy the day with your friends and family without the fuss and stresses of preparing a twelve course meal with all the trimmings.
+- Be a Relaxed Host - Enjoy the day with your friends and family without the fuss and stresses of preparing a twelve course meal with all the trimmings.

 - Use everyday tableware.
 Forget the china!